edwin-huang/CSE559TCREpitopeProject/README.md

 Source code: bap.py\
 Model weights: /models\
 Results: /results\
-Graphs:\
+Loss graphs:\
 <img src="graphs/plot_blosum62.png" width="500">\
 <img src="graphs/plot_catELMo.png" width="500">\
 <img src="graphs/plot_TCRbert.png" width="500">\

-Note that there is an outlier for each plot, especially pronounced in catELMo and TCRbert.
-This is seed 45 epitope split, which will be discussed briefly in the paper.
+Note that there is an outlier run in each plot, especially pronounced in catELMo and TCRbert.
+This is the seed 45 epitope split run, which will be discussed briefly in the paper.

 # CSE 559 Final Project Repository